DaveFMiranda/readmegenerator/Develop/README.md

 To install necessary dependencies, run the following command:

-  e
+  npm i

 ## Usage

-g
+While in the same folder as the index.js file, type node index.js into the command prompt.

 ## License

-This project is licensed under the None license.
+This project is licensed under the MIT license.

 ## Contributing

-  h

 ## Tests

 To run tests, run the following command:

-  f
+  npm test

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at b.
-You can find more of my work at a.
+If you have any questions about the repo, open an issue or contact me directly at [dave@da](mailto:dave@da).
+You can find more of my work at [www.GitHub.com/daeve](https://www.github.com/daeve).